 Color correction and color grading are done in this stage, as well as visual effects and CGI, when applicable.

 You’ll probably go through another few cycles of revision and feedback here before the final product is rendered.

-When you’ve got final approval, deliver the video in their desired format to the client.
+When you’ve got final approval, deliver the video to the client in their desired format.

 How much should you charge for video editing?